esraonal/laz-morphological-analyser-fst/README.md

 ### What is next?
 - a gold standard corpus to test the analyser (we still do not know for sure that our analysis on word forms are correct)
-- adding lexemes from all dialects
+- an analyser to cover all dialects

-### Challenges: (yet to be resolved)
-- how to add dialectical differences??

 For any comments or suggestions please send me an e-mail.
 My e-mail address is esra.onal@boun.edu.tr